SanaKhanam/Game/puyopuyo/README.md

 Project build with Maven.
 All classes and methods are commented.
 Please see the JavaDoc.
-All arts (images & sounds) are created by myself
+All arts (images & sounds) are created by myself.
+Swing Lib is used for graphics but the game can be easily updated with a 2D game engine because of its generic architecture.